BOOK CLASSES HERE

 Time: 5.45-7pm*

-Where: The Old School (Community Room), School Lane, QUORN, Loughborough LE12 8BL
+Where: The Old School (Main Hall ), School Lane, QUORN, Loughborough LE12 8BL

 * each Wednesday is Forrest Yoga and the last Wednesday in the month will be a Yin Yoga class.
 Please bring extra padding to a Yin class such as bolster, cushion or pillow for support in the asana.